St. Louis Tax Planning Trust Attorney

 Irrevocable Trusts and Tax Benefits

-If you opt for an irrevocable trust, there may be tax benefits for you and your family.
+If you opt for an irrevocable trust, there may be tax benefits.
 Gift taxes are often reduced or eliminated for irrevocable trust contributions.
 Similarly, the appreciation of assets in an irrevocable trust is usually not subject to additional taxation.
 Depending on the size of your trust and the value of your assets, this benefit can save a significant amount of money.

 Of course, creating an irrevocable trust prevents you from being able to access your assets during your lifetime.
 However, if this is not a financial hardship for you, or you have alternative options for financial support, an irrevocable trust may be a good option for you.